aelidrys/PING-PONG/README.md

 # PING-PONG
 ## 2D game
-- codinge by c language with usinge of mlx library
+- PING-PONG is a 2D gme codinge by c language with usinge of mlx library

+### some instructions
 ![desciption](img/pos_0.png)

 ---